sf-wdi-22-23/angular-ui-router-lab/README.md

     - Then open your browser to "localhost:8000" (or similar).

 ## [ui-router](http://angular-ui.github.io/ui-router/)
 A Single Page App needs a way of responding to user navigation.
 In order to perform "front-end routing", we need a way to capture URL changes and respond to them.
 For example, if the user clicks on a link to "/wines/1414", we need our Angular application to know how to respond (what templates, controllers, and resources to use).
-What we *don't* want to happen is for the request to reach the server.
+We *don't* want to make a new request to the server just because we go to a new URL.
+When we move back into MEAN, our Express server will handle database interactions for our own API.
+For now, though, Angular will be able to handle all routing and all request to the external API we're using.
+Let's get started!

 1. Include `ui-router`:
     * Run `bower install -s angular-ui-router` in your terminal.
     * Go to `index.html` and uncomment the ui-router script.
-    * Add an `ui-view` element inside the `div` on `index.html#23`.
+    * Add an `ui-view` element inside the `div` that currently has the comment  `<!-- ui-view goes here! -->` (around line 55).
 2. Configure your routes:
     * In `app.js`, we need to add the `ui.router` module: